National Memorial Cemetery of the Pacific: Establishment

+The Hawaiian name of the Punchbowl Crater, Puowaina, is most commonly translated as "Hill of Sacrifice".
+The first known use was as a place where offenders of certain taboos (kapu) were offered as human sacrifices to ancient gods.
+Later, during the time of King Kamehameha, around 1800, two cannon were mounted at the rim of the crater and used for ceremonial purposes such as saluting distinguished arrivals.

-During the late 1890s, a committee recommended that Punchbowl Crater become the site for a new cemetery to accommodate the growing population of Honolulu.
+During the late 1890s, a committee recommended that the crater become the site for a new cemetery to accommodate the growing population of Honolulu.
 The idea was rejected for fear of polluting the water supply and the emotional aversion to creating a city of the dead above a city of the living.
 Fifty years later, Congress authorized a small appropriation to establish a national cemetery in Honolulu with two provisions: that the location be acceptable to the War Department, and that the site would be donated rather than purchased.
 In 1943, the governor of Hawaii offered the Punchbowl for this purpose.
 The $50,000 appropriation proved insufficient, however, and the project was deferred until after World War II.
 By 1947, Congress and veteran organizations placed a great deal of pressure on the military to find a permanent burial site in Hawaii for the remains of thousands of World War II servicemen on the island of Guam awaiting permanent burial.
 Subsequently, the Army again began planning the Punchbowl cemetery.

 The National Memorial Cemetery of the Pacific occupies much of Punchbowl Crater.

 In February 1948, Congress approved funding and construction began on the national cemetery.

 Prior to the opening of the cemetery for the recently deceased, the remains of soldiers from locations around the Pacific Theater—including Guam, Wake Island, and Japanese POW camps—were transported to Hawaii for final interment.
 The first interment was made January 4, 1949.
 The cemetery opened to the public on July 19, 1949, with services for five war dead: an unknown serviceman; two Marines; an Army lieutenant; and one noted civilian war correspondent, Ernie Pyle.
 Initially, the graves at National Memorial Cemetery of the Pacific were marked with white wooden crosses and Stars of David—like the American cemeteries abroad—in preparation for the dedication ceremony on the fourth anniversary of V-J Day.
 Eventually, over 13,000 soldiers and sailors who died during World War II were laid to rest in the Punchbowl.
 Despite the Army's extensive efforts to inform the public that the star- and cross-shaped grave markers were only temporary, an outcry arose in 1951 when permanent flat granite markers replaced them.